Mary Magdalene’s world

-This differed from the traditional Jewish way of looking at the world, which saw all things in creation as integrated and complementary, rather than as opposites of each other.
-An example of this is the creation story of Eve, which relates that the first woman was created from a rib taken by God from Adam’s side, thereby suggesting that a man could never be fully complete unless he was in partnership with a woman.
+Here’s an example of a Bible idea that was under attack: think of the creation story of Eve, which says that the first woman was created from a rib taken by God from Adam’s side.
+If that was so, it suggests that a man could never be fully complete unless he was in partnership with a woman.

 But as the ideas of Christianity moved out into the Gentile, Hellenised world, the first Christians found they had to use the Greek philosophical framework to explain their beliefs and be accepted.

 Women were still powerful in the private sphere, but were shunted to the side in the public arena.
 This shows up, for example, in 1st and 2nd century re-tellings of the biblical stories.
 Where these stories had often had women as central characters, they now focused on men and male activities.

 An example of this is the story of Moses’ birth in Josephus’ Antiquities (Josephus was a Jewish writer and historian of the 1st century BC).

 In the original biblical telling of the story (in Exodus 1 and 2) the baby Moses is saved by the two midwives, by his mother, by his sister, and by Pharaoh’s daughter – all, obviously, women.
 This is the version you’ll be familiar with.